USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 **Compliance options based on design decisions across multiple vehicles**

 Because a producer can offer a range of different vehicles, each with distinct costs associated with applying technology packages, it is not likely that the lowest cost compliance solution will be a uniform application of technology to all vehicles.
 Nor will selecting the lowest cost option for each vehicle likely result in producer compliance, except in cases where a policy is non-binding.
 In order to consider design options for multiple vehicles simultaneously, the Producer Module aggregates individual vehicles into composites, with one composite vehicle for each market class and reg class combination.
-It is important that the resultant cost curves (producer generalized cost vs. g CO2/mi emissions rates) are not aggregated further since 1) aggregating emissions rates across market classes would no longer be valid after iteration when the Consumer Module changes the relative shares of market classes, and 2) aggregating emissions rates across reg classes would, under some policy definitions, make it impossible to calculate the Mg CO2 compliance credits (e.g. in policies cases where the lifetime VMT varies by reg class.)
+It is important that the resultant cost curves (producer generalized cost vs. g CO2/mi emissions rates) are not aggregated further since 1) aggregating emissions rates across market classes would no longer be valid after iteration when the Consumer Module changes the relative shares of market classes, and 2) aggregating emissions rates across regulatory classes would, under some policy definitions, make it impossible to calculate the Mg CO2 compliance credits (e.g. in policy cases where there are limits to the transfer of credits between regulatory classes.)

 .. admonition:: Demo example: Vehicle aggregation into market class + reg class cost curves

     :numref:`al_label_pm_composite_vehicle` shows the black cost curve of veh #62 as presented in :numref:`al_label_pm_vehicle_cloud`, along with the other vehicles that are in the same combination of market class (ICE non-hauling) and reg class (‘a’.)
 Note that the simulated_vehicles.csv file for this demo example does not contain distinct costs and emissions rates for every vehicle.
 As a result, even though there are 12 vehicles are represented here, they overlay into only three distinct cost curves.
 If a user provided simulated_vehicles.csv inputs defined with greater resolution, every vehicle could be associated with its own distinct cost curve.

-    The bold orange line in :numref:`al_label_pm_composite_vehicle` is the MY2025 cost minimizing frontier made by aggregating the individual vehicle cost curves in the same market class and reg class combination.
-This curve, along with the other composite vehicle cost curves, is used to generate the producer compliance options.
+    The bold orange line in :numref:`al_label_pm_composite_vehicle` is the MY2025 cost minimizing frontier for a composite vehicle made by aggregating the individual vehicle cost curves in the same market class and reg class combination.
+The relative shares of vehicles within a market class and reg class remain fixed in the Producer-Consumer iteration process.
+Therefore the composite vehicle cost curve does not change as a result of the consumer response.
+This curve, along with the composite vehicle cost curves from the other market class and reg class combinations, is used to generate the producer compliance options.

     .. _al_label_pm_composite_vehicle:
     .. figure:: _static/al_figures/2025_composite_vehicle_non_hauling_ICE_a_reg_class_cost_curve_composition.png